bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 anything to do with the other one” because the entire packet basically changes.

-You serialize that and basically propose an Update Add HTLC to the next hop or we have some error because, well, we don't have a channel, &#91;the one&#93; we were supposed to use wasn't active, or something like that.
+You serialize that and basically propose an Update Add HTLC to the next hop or we have some error because, well, we don't have a channel, [the one] we were supposed to use wasn't active, or something like that.
 So that's the unwrapping of the onion.
 This is pretty straightforward because it just goes one direction.
 Wrapping the onion is a bit more involved because it goes backwards, and then forwards again.